davidhildebrand/hildebrand16_web/index.md

 ![alt text][LCbs]

-Then, select the 'color transform' option from the *filter* menu:
+Then, select the 'color transform' option from the available *filters*:

 ![alt text][LCfcs]